 The Secretary will forward all nominations to the Nominating/Governance Committee.
 In addition, our bylaws permit stockholders to nominate directors for consideration at an annual stockholder meeting.
-For a description of the process for submitting such nominations, and the deadline to propose actions for consideration at next year's annual meeting, please see "Stockholder Proposals" on page 45 of this proxy statement.
+For a description of the process for submitting such nominations, and the deadline to propose actions for consideration at next year's annual meeting, please see "Stockholder Proposals" on page 44 of this proxy statement.

 Director Qualifications.
-The Nominating/Governance Committee will evaluate prospective nominees using the standards and qualifications set forth in our Corporate Governance Principles and Practices.
-Prospective nominees should have the highest professional and personal ethics and values, as well as broad experience at the policy-making level in business, government, education or public interest.
-They should be committed to enhancing stockholder value and should have sufficient time to devote to carrying out their duties and to provide insight based upon experience, talent, skill and expertise appropriate for the Board.
+The Nominating/Governance Committee will evaluate prospective nominees using the standards and qualifications set forth in our Corporate Governance Principles and Practices and in our separate new director criteria.
+Prospective nominees must meet the Company's qualification requirements set forth in our Corporate Governance Principles and Practices and should have the highest professional and personal ethics and values, as well as broad experience at the policy-making level in business, government, education or public interest.
+Prospective nominees should be committed to enhancing stockholder value and should have sufficient time to devote to carrying out their duties and to provide insight based upon experience, talent, skill and expertise appropriate for the Board.
 Each prospective nominee must be willing and able to represent the interests of our stockholders.

 Identifying and Evaluating Nominees for Directors.
 The Nominating/Governance Committee utilizes a variety of methods for identifying and evaluating nominees to serve as directors.
 The Nominating/Governance Committee assesses the current composition of the Board of Directors, the balance of management and independent directors and the need for Audit Committee expertise in its evaluation of prospective nominees.
 In the event that vacancies are anticipated, or otherwise arise, the Nominating/Governance Committee may seek recommendations from current Board members, professional search firms, outside legal, accounting and other advisors, or stockholders in order to locate qualified nominees.
-Although not specifically addressed in its charter, the Nominating/Governance Committee also evaluates each candidate in the context of maintaining and creating Board diversity, as previously discussed.
+The Nominating/Governance Committee also evaluates each candidate in the context of maintaining and creating Board diversity, as previously discussed.
 After completing its evaluation, the Nominating/Governance Committee will make a recommendation to the full Board of Directors as to the persons who should be nominated by the Board of Directors, and the Board will determine the nominees after considering such recommendations.